manorrock/assistant/ROADMAP.md

    - [ ] Create comprehensive tool documentation
    - [ ] Implement tool functionality test suite
    - [ ] Develop detailed user configuration guide

+# Backlog

+- [ ] Add /llm command that shows the current LLM configuration
+- [ ] Refactor /llmModel command to use '/llm model' instead of '/llmModel'
+- [ ] Refactor /llmApiKey command to use '/llm apiKey' instead of '/llmApiKey'
+- [ ] Refactor /llmEndpoint command to use '/llm endpoint' instead of '/llmEndpoint'
+- [ ] Refactor /llmTemperature command to use '/llm temperature' instead of '/llmTemperature'